 Program highlights

-The fellowship includes clinical training in Medical Intensive Care Unit, Surgical Intensive Care Unit, Cardiovascular Intensive Care Unit, and Neurosciences Intensive Care Unit.
+The fellowship includes clinical training in the Medical Intensive Care Unit, Surgical Intensive Care Unit, Burn/Trauma Intensive Care Unit, Cardiovascular Intensive Care Unit, and Neurosciences Intensive Care Unit.
 The fellow will also rotate through a community ICU of an affiliate hospital to gain experience with differences in community medicine.
-Additional rotations include research time, elective time, Burn/Trauma, Radiology, Nutrition, Palliative Medicine, Echocardiography and Ultrasound.
+Additional rotations include research time, Radiology, Palliative Medicine, Echocardiography and Ultrasound.

-The fellow will be expected to participate in Division of Pulmonary and Critical Care Medicine conferences and make appropriate presentations during the course of their program.
+The fellow will be expected to participate in conferences offered by the Division of Pulmonary, Critical Care, and Sleep Medicine and make appropriate presentations during the course of their program.

 How to apply

-Candidates must have successfully completed an Accreditation Council for Graduate Medical Education-accredited internal medicine or emergency medicine residency or fellowship training program prior to a fellowship appointment.
+Candidates must have successfully completed an Accreditation Council for Graduate Medical Education-accredited internal medicine or emergency medicine training program.
 We do not sponsor H-1B visas.

 Please submit your application by the end of July via the Electronic Residency Application Service.
 Please also include the following with your application: